CRIMAC-WP4-Machine-learning/CRIMAC-KoronaScript/README.md

 ## Prerequisites

-KoronaScript now includes the (open source) LSSS and Korona 3.0.0.
+KoronaScript depends on LSSS and Korona version 3.0.0.
+The `LSSS` environment variable can be set to point to an existing installation, otherwise, the LSSS distribution will be automatically downloaded from the Marec web pages and installed as part of this package.

 # Usage